 I had three options: I could position my legs behind him, or onto his lap, or apart, letting his forward momentum bunch my dress up as he slid between.
 A thrill of lust swept through me at the thought of the latter, and so I did as I willed, placing one foot along the back of the couch and the other in front of him.

 The sudden desire to draw him closer was overwhelming, but when I lifted my gaze and caught sight of his own, I froze.
 It wasn’t on my face, but sliding lower.
-I could almost feel where it alighted, and when it roamed down to where my breasts heaved against the fabric of my dress, my nipples tightened in awareness.
+I could almost feel where it alighted, and when it roamed down to where the tops of my breasts threatened to overflow from the fabric of my dress, my nipples tightened in awareness.
 Each breath I took turned into a sensual torture as those sensitive tips rubbed against the inside of my corset.
 I could feel the friction of it all the way to my groin, and I began breathing deeper just to pull more pleasure from the motion.
-His thumb began stroking its way slowly up and down my inner thigh then, and my legs tightened around his waist in response.
+John’s thumb began slow, languorous strokes up and down my inner thigh then, and my legs tightened around his waist in response.

 “John,” I whispered, not knowing if I was pleading for him to stop or continue.
 He took my tone as encouragement, using his grip on my knee to slowly pry it away from him enough that he could close the distance between us.

 I leaned my head back eagerly, allowing Henry to hold it aloft in his hand as his mouth descended toward my own.
-My eyes closed when his lips touched mine, and deprived of sight, my other senses came into finer focus.
-His mouth was feverishly warm on my own, gentle yet firm.
+My eyes closed when they touched mine, and deprived of sight, my other senses came into finer focus.
+His lips were feverishly warm on my own, gentle yet firm.
 I exhaled a thready breath through my nose, and on the inhale breathed deeply of the woodsy cologne that he favored.
 John’s hand had slid a little higher on my thigh, his grip tighter, his thumb still working in maddening circles over my stocking.

 “Open your lips, Katherine,” he said.
 “Let him in.”

-John broke the kiss after only a few heartbeats, using the hand that still held the back of his lover’s neck to force their lips together.
+John broke the kiss after only a few heartbeats, using the hand that still held the back of his lover’s neck to force their lips together instead.
 He had to slide closer still to reach Henry, only stopping when his hip met my groin.
-I stared up at the two of them hungrily as their mouths moved against each other, giving in to the urge to slide my pelvis forward slightly.
-Henry and I moaned at the same time, for the motion caused my ass to slide over his manhood even as my sex ground against John’s hip.
+I stared up at the two of them hungrily as their mouths moved against each others, giving in to the urge to slide my pelvis forward slightly.
+Henry and I moaned at the same time, for the motion caused my rear to slide over his manhood even as my sex ground against John’s hip.

 “Enough,” John said, breaking away from Henry.